What is a Cutworm?

 If you're noticing pencil-sized holes in your lawn, it may be the first sign of cutworms.
 There are few types of grass or plants that are safe from cutworms.

-These small, prolific pests are a common problem in Southeast Michigan, preying on local gardens at night and leaving serious damage by morning.
-The longer you let cutworms feast on your yard, the greater the threat to your home gardening and landscaping efforts, making it essential to eliminate them as soon as possible.
+These small, prolific pests are a common problem in Southeast Michigan.
+They prey on local lawns and gardens at night, leaving serious damage by morning.
+The longer you let cutworms feast on your yard, the greater the threat becomes to your home gardening and landscaping efforts.
+This makes it essential to eliminate them as soon as possible.

 Cutworms are either dull brown or grey in color and have soft, stout bodies.
 They tend to lie dormant during the day, but at night, they emerge from the soil and begin to feed.
 They focus on the stems of the plants they attack, gradually gnawing away at them until they cut the plants down entirely.
 They continue to attack garden plants until they mature into moths, at which point they cease to threaten your garden.